rossyndicate/primers/README.md

 Some content in these lessons is also derived from the book: R for Data Science from O'Reilly Media, Inc. Copyright © 2017 Garrett Grolemund, Hadley Wickham.
 Used with permission.

+The course **R Markdown Lesson** is *not* an adapted R Primers lesson, and content can be found here: [https://rmarkdown.rstudio.com/lesson-1.html](https://rmarkdown.rstudio.com/lesson-1.html)

 **Links to lessons are as follows:**

 ## Primers Basics